akkadotnet/getakka.net/src/docs/Serialization.md

 through the remote transport.
 There are other uses of serialization, though, e.g. storing actor references outside of an actor application (database, etc.).
-In this case, it is important to keep in mind that the address part of an actor’s path determines how that actor is communicated with.
-Storing a local actor path might be the right choice if the retrieval happens in the same logical context, but it is not enough when deserializing it on a different network host: for that it would need to include the system’s remote transport address.
+In this case, it is important to keep in mind that the address part of an actor's path determines how that actor is communicated with.
+Storing a local actor path might be the right choice if the retrieval happens in the same logical context, but it is not enough when deserializing it on a different network host: for that it would need to include the system's remote transport address.
 An actor system is not limited to having just one remote transport per se, which makes this question a bit more interesting.
 To find out the appropriate address to use when sending to remoteAddr you can use